A. Mortgages

 6.5 Is there any method of foreclosure (lender obtaining good title to the real estate in satisfaction of all or part of its debt)?
 If so, does this require a court order and is it only automatically used when the real estate is not sold at public auction?

-The mortgagor and the lender may contractually agree that the lender obtains good title to the real estate by offsetting the debt.
+• private: the mortgagor and the lender may contractually agree that the lender obtains good title to the real estate by offsetting the debt; under this method, no court order is required

 7. Is there anything else that you would specifically point out to a foreign lender as being unusual or particularly difficult?

-Foreign lenders should consider PRC foreign exchange controls, restrictions on land ownership and the complexity of enforcing security in cross-border transactions.
+Foreign lenders should consider PRC foreign exchange controls, practical restrictions on foreign entities’ ownership/use right of PRC real property and the complexity of enforcing security in cross-border transactions.

 Assuming real estate is held in a locally incorporated single purpose vehicle to provide an alternative to enforcement of the mortgage over real estate: